I-Am-Jakoby/PowerShell-for-Hackers/README.md

 # PowerShell Functions For Hackers

-Detecting the mousemovent of a terget could be helpful in 2 different situations.
-Finding out if they just came back to their PC or finding out if they stepped away from their PC
+A place where hackers come together to share their knowledge

 ## Description

 This is a collection of powershell functions that should be added to your arsenal.
-If you are looking to write your own payloads please feel free to reference the collection of functions we have gathered here
+If you are looking to write your own payloads please feel free to reference this collection of functions we have gathered here

-* There will be a description of it's intended purpose
+* There will be a description of the payloads intended purpose
-* The functions themselves will be provided
+* The functions themselves will be provided in easy copy and paste format
-* Examples of payloads that have used those functions will also be available
+* Examples of payloads that have used these functions will also be available

 <p align="right">(<a href="#top">back to top</a>)</p>